1. How Are You Protecting Patient Information?

 11. How Do I Pay for My Online Therapy & Counseling?

-For that reason, any questions relating to online therapy payments can be discussed directly with your online therapist.
+For that reason, any questions relating to online therapy payments should be discussed directly with your selected online therapist.

 12. Can I Use My Smartphone for Video Calls?